Lady Literate in Arts

-Until 1892 women were not admitted to Scottish universities, and the LLA was the nearest qualification to a degree which was open to women in the country, although the University of Edinburgh offered certificates recognising achievement in classes organised by the Edinburgh Association for the University Education of Women, and in Glasgow, Queen Margaret College was offering a university-equivalent education and awards.
-To obtain an LLA candidates had to pass examinations at a university-approved centre, which might be in Scotland or outwith the country.
+Until 1892, women were not admitted to Scottish universities, and the LLA was the nearest qualification to a degree which was open to women in the country, although the University of Edinburgh offered certificates recognising achievement in classes organised by the Edinburgh Association for the University Education of Women, and Glasgow, Queen Margaret College was offering a university-equivalent education and awards.
+These specific options did not carry the same recognition or structure as a university level qualification.
+To obtain an LLA, those who were candidates had to pass examinations at a university-approved centre, which could be located both within Scotland or internationally, which made the program in a way "unusually" accessible for its time.